ckw017/ckw017.github.io/_posts/2025-9-12-Berghain.md

 * At least 200 vinyl collectors.
 * At least 800 German speakers.

-Luckily, just like last time most of these constraints tended to solve itself.
+Luckily, just like last time most of these constraints tend to solve themselves.
 In particular, only 3 constraints result in bottlenecks in practice: German speakers, international people, and queer friendly people.
 Conveniently, this means we can plug the new distribution and constraints into the dynamic programming method from Scenario 2 to